Table of Contents

 We all know that loud snoring sounds at night from a family member sleeping next door or a bed partner can interfere with our own good night’s sleep as well as the person snoring loudly.
 Loud snoring can be very uncomfortable for the person suffering from it.
 In fact, loud snoring is notorious for interrupting their breathing as well as causing it to be very shallow.

-In such cases, sleep specialists recommend that the patient undergo CPAP therapy, which is no doubt one of the most effective ways of treating obstructive sleep apnea.
+In such cases, sleep specialists recommend that the patient undergo CPAP therapy, which is, no doubt, one of the most effective ways of treating obstructive sleep apnea.
 Unfortunately, CPAP therapy has its own drawbacks.
 For instance, patients that use a CPAP device to treat their sleep apnea are at risk of getting a lung infection.

 According to studies, sleep apnea is likely to cause patients to suffer from pneumonia.
-This is because pneumonia;
+This is because of pneumonia;

 - Reduces the patient’s ability to cough up mucus from the lungs